Timoji/cse15l-lab-reports/week1LabReport.md

 An example of using semicolons to run multiple commands on one line: <br/>
 ![SC of optimization](https://user-images.githubusercontent.com/114313685/193168198-387dda87-5238-4cd9-9bcf-294b5395c4c8.PNG) <br/>
-In the example, I am running two commands on one line which is cat WhereAmI.java and cat hello.txt
+In the example, I am running two commands on one line which is cat WhereAmI.java and cat hello.txt <br/>
+It then prints out the contents of both files that I have specified.